 The war between Mac and PC is not as heated as it used to be.
 After all, you can run iTunes on your PC and Windows on your Mac.
 And while Macs have traditionally had a better reputation for graphic design, you can do just as much with a PC nowadays.

 Still, most people stick to what they’re used to.
-For Mac users, we put together a list of 10 tricks that can help you get more done in less time.
+For Mac users, we put together a list of 10 tricks to help you get more done in less time.
 Tap or click here to learn more.

 1. Smart zoom